 Most of us use public wifi at least occasionally.
 We use public wifi at our cowork space, our favorite coffee shop, restaurants, bars even the local grocery store.
-We check our email on our phones, tablets or laptops.
-Maybe we play music on Google Play, iTunes or another provider.
+We check our email on our phones, tablets or laptops and play music on Google Play, iTunes or other provider.
 In order to do any of this and a lot of other things we do on the internet we have to provide our password and ID or our devices automatically sign in.
-Either way that information is now available to anyone who knows how to snagit.
+Either way that information is now available to anyone who knows how to snag it.
 The people with this knowledge who are lurking in public spaces are usually people who have criminal motives, or operatives of foreign governments or terrorist organizations.
+They want your credentials for monetary gain.
+Your identity and information are bought and sold on the dark net.
 You can however protect yourself by using a VPN.
 VPN is the acronym for virtual private network.
 Whether you use Android, Windows or Apple devices you can download a VPN at the appropriate app store.
 VPN’s mask your device identity, and location and encrypts your data.
-The general wisdom is that a purchased VPN is almost always better than a freeby, although I do have freebies on my mobile devices.
-For more information about how VPN’s work and how to choose one click this link